Selecting a Security, Surveillance Camera : CCTV or IP Camera

 When you want to protect your home or business, one of the best way is by using security cameras.
 You need to decide whether to go for the classic CCTV (Closed Circuit TV) based surveillance, web cameras attached to your PC, or IP cameras.

 Video security can be both a defense and a deterrent.
 As they say: Better safe than sorry!
-If you are considering installing or upgrading video surveillance for your company or your home, understanding how different video surveillance systems work is critical to your making the correct decision.
+If you are considering installing or upgrading the video surveillance system for your business or home then choosing the correct cameras will ensure your surveillance is effective.

 CCTV